albertogg/albertogg.github.com/_posts/2013-07-13-send-emails-in-the-background-using-sucker-punch.md

 Generate the mailer.

 {% highlight bash %}
-$ rails g mailer ContacMailer
+$ rails g mailer ContactMailer
 {% endhighlight %}

 This command will create all the files necessary to send emails within the rails application.